eduardo-escoto/Int15-codepost-upload/README.md

 ## Process:
 ### One time -- done for all students:
+0. `pip install codePost` both locally and in the JupyterHub grader environment
 1. Set env variable in JupyterHub ```cp_api_key="API_KEY"```.
 Your API key can be found on www.codepost.io/settings.
 2. Add your API-key to a local version of ```preprocess-add-grade.py``` (or alternative key entry method)
     * Make sure that the `course_name` and `course_period` variables are the same as your course in codePost